coreboot/coreboot/Documentation/lib/fw_config.md

 otherwise similar enough to use the same coreboot build target.

-The initial implementation is designed to take advantage of a bitmask returned by the Embedded Controller on Google Chrome OS devices which allows the manufacturer to use the same firmware image across multiple devices by selecting various options at runtime.
-See the Chromium OS [Firmware Config][1] documentation for more information.
+The initial implementation is designed to take advantage of a bitmask returned by the Embedded Controller on Google ChromeOS devices which allows the manufacturer to use the same firmware image across multiple devices by selecting various options at runtime.
+See the ChromiumOS [Firmware Config][1] documentation for more information.

 This firmware configuration interface differs from the CMOS option interface in that this